 Questionable Hiring Practices of Some Companies:

-If you are seeking an internship or job, please be aware of companies that have questionable interviewing practices (such as asking you to pay fees before you are hired), or who do not clearly state what you will be doing in the job.
+Please be aware that companies may have questionable interviewing and hiring practices (e.g., asking you to pay fees before you are hired or not clearly stating what you will be doing in the job).